itamaraanan/sloth-DSML-project/README.md

 The project achieved high accuracy in classifying the sloth species, with detailed confusion matrices and classification reports provided to assess model performance.

 ## Conclusion
-This project not only highlighted the practical applications of machine learning in wildlife conservation but also provided a hands-on experience in managing and interpreting biological data effectively.
+This project effectively used machine learning to classify sloth species.
+With models like K-Nearest Neighbors, Support Vector Machine, and Perceptron, it achieved high accuracy.
+It provided me valuable experience in working with biological data for wildlife conservation.